datapane/fe-hiring-challenge/README.md

 - the FE is an SPA built using Vue3, Typescript, Pinia, Quasar, and more
 - the BE is a Django / Python web app that serves REST APIs

 This challenge involves building a Vue component of the type we have to build and implement within the Datapane SPA for use within the BE.
+As an early-stage startup, we often have to work without fully complete specs and provide opportunities for developers to make their own choices rather than micromanage - we attempts to recreate that process here.

 # Task